icecube/FIRESONG/README.md

 Konstancja Satalecka and Rene Reimann

 # Tagged Versions
+v1.5 - March 28, 2018

+Rewritten, added new model, new mode

 v1.2 - June 7, 2017

 Different luminosity functions can be used for NeutrinoAlert.py